 There are threshold requirements for getting your blog accepted to various types of advertising agencies.

-When you are just getting started, obtaining that high level of visitors per day can seem overwhelming and difficult.
+When you are just getting started, obtaining that high level of traffic per month can seem overwhelming and difficult.
 However it is not impossible.

 Applying to Mediavine should be a goal you want to set for your blog.
 Focus on the quality content and SEO and the rest will follow in time.